alecxe/eslint-plugin-protractor/README.md

 [no-absolute-url][]          | 1             |
 [no-expect-in-po][]          | 1             | requires plugin "settings"
 [no-promise-in-if][]         | 1             |
+[no-execute-script][]        | 1             | requires plugin "settings"
 [by-css-shortcut][]          | 0             |

 For example, the `missing-perform` rule is enabled by default and will cause ESLint to throw an error (with an exit code of `1`) when triggered.

+The `requires plugin "settings"` note indicates that a rule needs the plugin to have configured settings in your eslint config.
+For example, `no-execute-script` rule expects configured paths to either spec, or page object files, or both.

 You may customise each rule by adding a value in your `.eslintrc` `rules`
 property: